v3he/damn-vulnerable-defi/README.md

 - You can use Foundry's cheatcodes to advance time when necessary.
 - You can import external libraries that aren't installed, although it shouldn't be necessary.

+## Troubleshooting

+You can ask the community for help in [the discussions section](https://github.com/theredguild/damn-vulnerable-defi/discussions).

 ## Disclaimer

 All code, practices and patterns in this repository are DAMN VULNERABLE and for educational purposes only.